 DACOWITS believes the barriers servicewomen face accessing routine and specialty women's health care services are detrimental to the readiness of the force and to servicewomen's satisfaction with their military experience, which affects their retention.
 However, evidence gathered by the Committee seems to indicate that limited proficiency in providing women's health care services may be one of the major barriers servicewomen face accessing care.
 To address this barrier, DACOWITS believes routine care providers should be required to maintain proficiency in some routine women's health care services, such as contraceptive counseling.
-Therefore, DACOWITS recommends SecDef direct servicewomen's health care providers, and deployable health care providers to improve access to and the availability of women's health care resources.
+Therefore, DACOWITS recommends SecDef direct servicewomen's health care training, adequate to achieve proficiency, for all PCMs, unit-embedded health care providers, and deployable health care providers to improve access to and the availability of women's health care resources.